CaptJaybles/SynologyLLM/README.md

   8) Uses a Chat message queue system

+  9) Added tool usage and some sample tools in the tools.py file

+    -tools included are wiki_tool, ddg_tool, weather_tool, time_tool, news_tool

-  9) Added multiple user capability, it keeps track of all the indivual users settings persistantly
+  10) Added multiple user capability, it keeps track of all the indivual users settings persistantly